Texas Democrats prepare final show of resistance against Republican-backed redrawn maps

 “I had two goals in mind: That all maps would be legal and would be better for Republican congressional candidates in Texas,” said King, a Republican.

+“There is extreme risk the Republican majority will be lost” in the U.S. House if the map does not pass, King said.

-Alvarado, chair of the Texas Senate Democratic Caucus, will not be able to take breaks to eat, drink or even go to the bathroom once she starts.
+Once she's allowed to start, Alvarado will not be able to take breaks to eat, drink or even go to the bathroom.
 She will be required to remain standing and cannot sit down or lean on her chair, desk or other lawmakers for support.

 Her filibuster is unlikely to do more than delay the inevitable.
 In 2021, Alvarado spoke for 15 hours to protest GOP voting restrictions that ultimately became law.